Development News

 The Art of Gathering: Farmington’s Art Promenade turns creativity into community capital

-The city of Farmington is revamping its downtown with a new art promenade that will connect parks and be filled with public art, hangout spots, and a performance space.
+Farmington DDA is revamping its downtown with a new art promenade that will connect parks and be filled with public art, hangout spots, and a performance space.

 Downtown Mt.
 Clemens businesses hopeful for revitalization project, despite pain of construction